spiritedtechie/swagger-ui-in-action/README.md

-swagger-in-action
+swagger-ui-in-action
 =================

-Working example of try-it-out style API documentation using Wordnik Swagger.
+Working example of try-it-out style API documentation using Wordnik Swagger UI.

+Note: this example uses Swagger UI and the API specification as standalone - there is no integration of Swagger directly into the implementing service.

 How To Use
 ----------